 - Recommend logging contractors and negotiate logging costs

-- Prepare summaries of timber sale revenues
+- Summarize timber sale revenues

-- Assist in preparation of forest excise tax returns
+- Prepare forest excise tax returns

-- Other technical services as required
+- Other technical services as require

 Resources to help forest owners embark on a harvest project: